 Mountain Lake Beach is one of SF’s last surviving lakes and is totally under-the-radar.
 The 1,700-year-old freshwater lake and surrounding area were originally inhabited by the Ohlone and were recently restored, which means native species are slowly coming back, and the animals are living their best lives.
 (If you even dabble in ornithology, you’ll want to bring your binoculars as over 65 bird species stop and visit this spot along their annual migratory journeys.)
 This is more of a “pack a picnic and enjoy a quiet afternoon” type of spot than a “gather a bunch of friends for a party” type of spot.
 If you’re in the need for a little moment of serenity, you’re almost guaranteed to find it here.

 Thanks to “this is why we live here” outside-the-Gate views of the Golden Gate Bridge and the Marin Headlands, Baker Beach is frequented by locals and tourists, as well as brides and grooms wanting to get that perfect wedding photo.
 Also: naked people.
 At least on the north end where clothing is optional, a thing more people than you’d expect take advantage of considering how cold it usually is.

 The view (of the bridge, not the naked people!) isn’t the only thing that makes this mile-long beach the most popular in SF.
-It’s also dog-friendly (off leash north of Lobos Creek and leashed south of it) and has a picnic area with grills tucked away in a Cypress Grove right off of the parking lot (get there early to grab one, especially on a sunny day).
+It’s also dog-friendly and has a picnic area with grills tucked away in a Cypress Grove right off of the parking lot.
 Nearby, there’s also an interesting piece of history: a Battery Chamberlin, which holds the last “disappearing gun” of its type on the West Coast.